Kong/datakit-filter/docs/datakit.md

 A node only triggers when all its inputs are available.

+## Node types

+The following node types are implemented:

+* `call`: an HTTP dispatch call
+* `template`: application of a string template
+* `response`: trigger a direct response, rather than forwarding a proxied response

 ## Implicit nodes

 DataKit defines a number of implicit nodes that can be used as inputs or outputs without being